Digital Marketing //

 Here’s the connection to website traffic that people miss: every email you send is a direct-traffic generator that bypasses Google entirely.
 No algorithm changes.
 No AI Overviews eating your clicks.
 No zero-click problem.
 You write an email, include a link, and people who care about your content click it.

-Watch Out: Growing your email list requires giving people a genuine reason to subscribe.
+Growing your email list requires giving people a genuine reason to subscribe.
 A generic “sign up for our newsletter” form converts at roughly 1 to 2%.
-A specific lead magnet (template, calculator, checklist, free tool) that solves an immediate problem converts at 5 to 15%.
+A specific lead magnet - template, calculator, checklist, free tool - that solves an immediate problem converts at 5 to 15%.
 The quality of your opt-in offer determines the quality of your traffic engine.

-SEO still works, but the strategy has shifted
+2. SEO still matters - but the strategy has shifted

 I’m not here to tell you SEO is dead.
 It isn’t.
-Google still sends more referral traffic than any other single source, and Ahrefs’ own data from 67,000+ websites shows Google accounts for over 40% of all traffic.
+Organic search still drives 53% of total website traffic, and direct traffic accounts for another 25%.
+Google still sends more referral traffic than any other single source.

 The SEO that still drives traffic targets three things: